ifplusor/lunaria/README.md

   Lunaria.
 Go here if you're interested in the gory mathematical details of how it was constructed.

-* [vscode/](./vscode/) contains the sources of the Lunaria extension for Visual Studio Code.
-(End-users are best off obtaining this through the [Marketplace](https://marketplace.visualstudio.com/items?itemName=dfoxfranke.lunaria))
+* [vscode/](./vscode/) contains the sources of the Semantic Lunaria extension for Visual Studio Code.
+(End-users are best off obtaining this through the [Marketplace](https://marketplace.visualstudio.com/items?itemName=ifplusor.semantic-lunaria))

 * [xrdb/](./xrdb/) contains X resource files for theming terminals such as `xterm` and `rxvt`.